adityamandlekar/aem-boilerplate-xwalk-adim/README.md

 - some commerce blocks dont show the final output in UE but placeholders, e.g. account related blocks, enrichment.
 To see them in action you have to preview or publish the page.
 - folder mapping is used on Edge Delivery to map virtual product pages to a an existing page template (/products/default). if you open the the template page in UE, to be able to see the pdp block, one product has been [hardcoded](https://github.com/adobe-rnd/aem-boilerplate-xcom/blob/main/scripts/editor-support.js#L15) for now.
 - It is [recommended](https://experienceleague.adobe.com/developer/commerce/storefront/seo/metadata/) uploading product metadata into Edge Delivery Services so that it can be rendered server-side on product detail pages, see `/products/default/metadata` spreadheet.
 There is a tool that can help you create this data, see [here](https://experienceleague.adobe.com/developer/commerce/storefront/seo/metadata/#generate-metadata).

+Author - Aditya Mandlekar
+Objective - Exploration and learnings on AEM